JinmiaoChenLab/cytofkit2/README.md

 ### Usage

-After successfully installing the cytofkit2 package, run the following codes to open the cytofkit GUI:
+After successfully installing the cytofkit2 package, run the following codes to open the cytofkit2 shiny_dashboard:

 ``` r
 library("cytofkit2")